ST MARY’S VISION STATEMENT

-Our curriculum is underpinned using a P4C approach encouraging adults and children to be inquisitive and to ask meaningful questions that develop a deeper understanding of their areas of study.
+Our curriculum is underpinned using a Philosophy for Children (P4C) approach encouraging adults and children to be inquisitive and to ask meaningful questions that develop a deeper understanding of their areas of study.
 St Mary’s is currently working towards achieving the Silver standard for P4C.

 Early Years & Key Stage 1 Curriculum Map

 At St. Mary's we believe that every person is Called to Make a Difference.
 Christ helps us to make that difference by being at the centre of everything we do.